 Question 5: Do I Have the Cash Flow for These Seats?

-On the more friendly side we’ve seen 12 month payments.
-That means you are paying the tickets monthly throughout the season, so you aren’t fronting as much money and the payments are smaller.
-The only downside to this scenario is that you may not be able to sell the tickets through the team account and/or transfer tickets until you have paid off that game’s invoice.
-But we’d take a 12 month payment plan nine times out of ten.
+Payment plans typically range from 3 months to 12 months.
+The only downside to payment plans is that you may not be able to sell the tickets through the team account and/or transfer tickets until you have paid off that game’s invoice.

 For playoff rights you will be making another set of payments.
 Some teams require one full upfront payment for the entire playoffs a couple weeks before playoffs starts.
-This can be a lot of money, as the championship rounds typically have a much higher face value.
 Thankfully more teams are starting to charge you round-by-round, which is much more season ticket holder friendly.